ppy/osu-wiki/news/2022-05-30-triangles.md

 ## Schedule

-- **May 26 - July 18:** Contest is open for submissions [here](https://osu.ppy.sh/community/contests/147)!
+- **May 30 - July 22:** Contest is open for submissions [here](https://osu.ppy.sh/community/contests/147)!
-- **July 19 - July 31:** Submissions are evaluated by a team of judges.
+- **July 23 - August 04:** Submissions are evaluated by a team of judges.
-- **August 01 - August 15:** Top beatmaps are published for community vote and lazer playlists.
+- **August 05 - August 19:** Top beatmaps are published for community vote and lazer playlists.
-- **August 20:** Livestream announcement of contest results!
+- **August 24:** Livestream announcement of contest results!

 ## Prizes